 A Truth-Santaya Networkscolony ship arrived at Mizar in 2097 a.t. from Hesperia (later Fons Luminis).
 This bright star in the Plough asterism is in fact a double-double star, with two widely separated pairs of A class stars.
 Mizar A has two components separated by no more than 0.29 AU, while the B star has two components separated by four Aus.
 These two pairs are themselves separated from each other by three hundred and fifty astronomical units.
 Very nearby to this quadruple system is the star Alcor, less than half a light year away.
 Alcor is a member of the same cluster as Mizar (known as Collinder 285), and is loosely bound gravitationally to that star system.
 All the stars in this cluster are around 500 million years old.

 The Truth-Santaya colonists had surveyed the system from Hesperia before departure, and during the flight, so they knew it contained no major planets, but instead held several quite large planetoids in orbits sandwiched between the many stars of this system.
-They also knew that the Alcor dust belt had apparently already been colonized as the star was emitting radar and data transmissions, although there was no record of any First Federation mission to this sector.
+They also knew that the Alcor dust belt had apparently already been colonized as the star was emitting radar and data transmissions, although there was no record of any First Federation mission to this region.
 The data transmissions were indecipherable, although apparently Terragen in origin.

 Using the planetoids and asteroids for raw materials, the Mizar colonists were determined to create a habitat swarm orbiting around the A and B binaries, and cycling between the two.
 These bright A-class stars would provide an abundance of energy to support a large habitat-dwelling population.
 In some ways this system resembled the old Hesperia system, which also included two double stars; the colonists chose a 2000km planetoid orbiting Mizar Ab as their capital, naming it Leonardo (to recall Raphael, a world in a similar position back at Xi Uma Ab).
 But this world was much hotter than Raphael, and could only be inhabited on the dark side.